IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Kernels.md

 # Kernels

-A memory kernel `kernel` is a callable object of which `MemoryKernel` is a supertype.
-It can be called like `out = kernel(F, t)`.
-Additionally, when `F` is a mutable container like a `Vector`, it can be called like `kernel(out, F, t)` in which case it will mutate the elements of the temporary array `out`.
+A memory kernel `kernel` is an instance of a type of which `MemoryKernel` is a supertype.
+It can be called like `out = evaluate_kernel(kernel, F, t)`.
+Additionally, when `F` is a mutable container like a `Vector`, it can be called like `evaluate_kernel!(out, kernel, F, t)` in which case it will mutate the elements of the temporary array `out`.
 Below we list the memory kernels that this package defines and give some examples of how to use them.

 ## Schematic Kernels